prototypefund/DeKUF/README.md

 ### 2. Set up the server

+This part is already automated:

+    ./demo server-init

+But in case you want to do it manually:

 1. Go to [http://localhost:8080/admin/](http://localhost:8080/admin/).
 2. Log in as _admin_ with password _dekuf_ - at least these are the credentials set at the time of writing.